Lunarnovaa/aurabora.org/src/pages/blogposts/post-7.md

 Must one ever find the point at which they are no longer becoming a woman, but have become one?

-Despite what you may believe, the conception of creating a natural woman, or creating a natural man is in fact not unique to trans individuals.
-It was actually sexologists in the twentieth century who first began to proliferate society with individuals with a modified sex and a newly-constructed gender.
+Despite what you may believe, the conception of creating a natural woman or man is not unique to trans individuals.
+It was actually sexologists who first mainstreamed the conception of constructing a new gender, separate from one's sex.
 You see, with the closing of the nineteenth century, the field of Biology had a bit of a revolution.
 The discovery of evolution heralded in a new era of research and discovery, and this brought with it some startling discoveries.

 Alexander Avila, in his video essay _How Conservatives Invented Gender Ideology_, charts the history of what is today labeled by the far-right as